sewmyheadon/dev-wp-config/README.md

-# Title of Project
+# Development wp-config.php setup for WordPress

 ### Summary
-A developer's setup for wp-config.php files that will accommodate:
+A developer's setup for `wp-config.php` files that will accommodate:

 + Local development servers,
 + Remote database servers,
 + Production servers

-This could also be easily adapted to use local, staging, production.
+This could also be easily adapted to use local, staging, production setups.

 ### Requirements
 + WordPress